-As with any major infrastructure project in a large, busy city such as Melbourne, there will be some disruption to day-to-day operations in and around the key Metro Tunnel construction sites.
+As with any major infrastructure project in a large, busy city like Melbourne there will be some disruption to day to day operations in and around Metro Tunnel construction sites.

 The level of disruption to business activity will vary depending on the location of the business, the type of construction activity and duration of works.